DarrenCoppinger/milestone-project-4/README.md

 The checkout page also displays the Payment Details form which is made up of two forms, the Order Form and the Payment Form.
 The Order Form requires the user to input their table number, Full Name and phone number.

 Underneath the Order Form is the Payment Form.
 This requires the credit card details of the user (Credit card number, CVC Expiry Month and Expiry Year).
 Any Errors generated through submission of this form will appear above the form.
-Error messages are colored red and underlined.
+Error messages are coloured red and underlined.

 Underneath these forms is a "Confirm Order" button to submit the payment details.
 There is also "Go to Cart" button to bring the user back to their cart view to make any alterations they require.